Pramodreddy12/Hindi-Toxic-Comment-Classification-using-NLP/README.md

 # Natural Language Processing
-This contains the course work I have been doing in NLP class
+This contains the Project and Assignments I did during my NLP Course.

-Semester 6
-Bhuvana Kanakam
-SE21UCSE035